oxagast/Franklin/README.md

 *Setup*

-1) You should configure `trigger.pl` to autoload on irssi start, and optionally configure your channel autojoins.
+1) You should configure `franklin.pl` to autoload on irssi start, and optionally configure your channel autojoins.

 2) Create an API key, then put it in a file called `api.key` in the scripts working directory.